One of the salient qualities of the ego is its perennial dissatisfaction. No matter what happens, it wants something else.

-So the question is, can we make contact with our desire that life – right now, right here – be other than it is?
+So the question becomes: can we make contact with our desire that life – right now, right here – be other than it is?
 Can we see the action of wrong perception as it happens?

 And then, seeing it, can we also realize that it is only this desire to change things that brings us to grief?
 That stands in the way of inner peace?

 Peace is simply the relinquishment of the impulse to judge the present and find it wanting.
 This is the essence of all the early lessons.
 We don’t understand what we perceive (W-pI.3), what it means (W-pI.10), or how to respond to it (W-pI.12).
 All we actually see – until the miracle heals out minds – is the meaning that we given everything (W-pI.2).

 We come back to the beginning then.
 We start again in this moment simply by recognizing the ego’s desire to change everything – to look at everything, judge everything, and keep us on a path of shifting standards and perennial dissatisfaction.

 The ego professes to be able to make our living happier and more peaceful by making it all different.